obulka/electricipy/README.md

 ## Setup

-1. If you are using modules in the `electricipy.raspi` module, start the pigpio daemon by running `sudo systemctl enable pigpiod && sudo systemctl start pigpiod` on the raspberry pi.
+1. If you are using the `electricipy.raspi` module, start the pigpio daemon by running `sudo systemctl enable pigpiod && sudo systemctl start pigpiod` on the raspberry pi.
 2. This project's dependencies are managed by pipenv.
 If you just want to run the project, run: `pipenv install`

 4. For development, enter the virtual environment by running: `pipenv shell`